hillaabra/pinterest-data-pipeline934/README.md

 ![Carbon code block representing EC2 machine file structure](readme-assets/carbon-ec2-machine.png)

 ### [Databricks Workspace File Structure](#databricks-workspace)

+*Use [NBViewer](https://nbviewer.org/github/hillaabra/pinterest-data-pipeline934/tree/main/databricks_workspace/) to review the notebooks in this repository online.*

 Set up your Databricks Workspace exactly as shown (not forgetting the `authentication-credentials.csv` which additionally needs to be stored in the Filestore):